PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 ![Onboarding 4.0](../images/blog/onboarding/onboarding_31.png)
 <Caption>Onboarding 4.0 split high-ICP users out into their own email flow because our CS team would reach out directly</Caption>

-By this point we’d also changed our conversion event to mean a user enabling billing for a new product within one week of opening an email.
+By this point we’d also changed our conversion event to mean a user enabling billing for a product within one week of opening an email - a far better indicator of if the emails are delivering value than simply measuring logins.

 - **Open rate:** 52%
 - **Click-through-rate:** 4%